-Families may take two vacation weeks every 12 months tuition free.
-Tuition free vacation may be taken after six months of continuous enrollment.
-Less than 5 days' vacation in one week will be considered one week's vacation.
-Families attending part-time will get two partial weeks' vacation.
-Additional vacation absences will be billed at 100% of private-pay tuition rates.
+Families may take two vacation weeks every 12 months, tuition free.
+Tuition-free vacation may be taken after six months of continuous enrollment.
+Less than 5 days' vacation in one week will be

 Returned Checks:

 Returned/dishonored checks will incur a returned check charge.
 We may require accounts to be paid by cash after a returned check.